sendgrid/docs/DocsWorkflow.md

 5. When done, click **Propose file change**.
 The Docs Team will be notified of your request.
 Once we are able to review the change, we will publish it to the site!

-{% info %}
- All contributors to the SendGrid docs repo need to sign a CLA before their changes can be merged.
+> All contributors to the SendGrid docs repo need to sign a CLA before their changes can be merged.
-{% endinfo %}

 The SendGrid Documentation must follow certain style guidelines.
 While many of these guidelines are not applicable to small changes, it is important to make sure that our Docs are: